4x5 RB Auto Graflex

 The manufacturer was repeatedly bought and sold

-The Graflex and the Speed Graphic were made by the Folmer & Schwing Manufacturing Co. which began camera production in 1897.
+The Graflex and the Speed Graphic were originally product lines made by the Folmer & Schwing Manufacturing Co. which began camera production in 1897.
 It was purchased by George Eastman in 1905.
 ‘The company dissolved In 1907, becoming first the Folmer & Schwing Division of Eastman Kodak and then in 1917 the Folmer & Schwing Department of Eastman Kodak Co.’
 Kodak spun it off in 1926 as the Folmer Graflex Corporation.

 My camera’s nameplate is marked Folmer & Schwing Dept., indicating it was made between 1917 and 1926.